The Chest Workout You Can Do Without Any Weights

 Hope You Like Push-Ups!

 It's true: If you want to get a reallllly good chest workout, weights are your friend.
 The top six exercises for recruiting and strengthening the pectoral (chest) muscles all involve using weights or a weight machine as resistance, according to a study done by the American Council on Exercise.
 (See: Dumbbell bench presses and chest flys.)
-That said, if you don't have any real equipment on-hand, you can still get a solid chest workout with one of the best bodyweight moves out there: the push-up.
-(And, FYI, your ability to do push-ups just just predict your heart disease risk.)
+That said, if you don't have any real equipment on-hand, you can still get a solid at-home chest workout with one of the best bodyweight moves out there: the push-up.
+(And, FYI, your ability to do push-ups just might predict your heart disease risk.)

 These five push-up variations work different angles of your chest (and triceps and core and back).
 If you're ready to level up, grab a cheap pair of dumbbells and a medicine ball off Amazon and try this chest workout for women.)